warpyu/TechnicalCommunityContent/Advanced Analytics/Power BI/Session 3 - Hands On/readme.md

 	}
 	```

-1. Launch the Android app and click the **Start Streaming** button to begin streaming real-time Twitter updates to the Power BI Embedded dataset.
+1. Launch the app and click the **Start Streaming** button to begin streaming real-time Twitter updates to the Power BI Embedded dataset.

     ![Streaming Twitter updates](Images/app-click-start-streaming.png)